aleung27/VS-Statuses/README.md

-# vstatus README
+# vs-stauses README

-This is the README for your extension "vstatus".
+This is the README for your extension "VS Statuses".
 After writing up a brief description, we recommend including the following sections.

 ## Features